Sile735/mod_bombs_reforged/README.md

 - craftable using 2x Goblin Poison Items (could someone please create an icon for me for this one?)
 - also works with Slings

+## New Item: Frost Bomb
+- applies the Chilled Effect on a 7 tile Radius (-2ap, -30 initiative)
+- creates Snow Ground on the tiles affected lowering the movement through the area.
+- can be crafted from a Frost Unhold Fur and Serpent Skin

 ## New Perk: Grenadier
 - Found in Throwing Perk Tree at Tier 6.
 - Effects